Utkarsh Small Finance Bank Leads the Way with Interoperable Cardless Cash Withdrawal (ICCW) Using UPI on ATMs | www.lokmattimes.com

 Notably, this ground-breaking service extends its convenience not only to Utkarsh Small Finance Bank customers but also to customers of other Banks who employ BHIM Utkarsh, BHIM UPI, or any other ICCW-enabled UPI application on their mobile devices.
 It's an exciting development that underscores our commitment to enhancing customer experiences.

-Mr. Govind Singh, Managing Director of Utkarsh Small Finance Bank, commented, “This represents a significant improvement, shifting from using a UPI app on a mobile phone to accessing an ATM without the need for any physical cards.
-It epitomises next-generation banking solutions, delivering the utmost convenience to our valued consumers.
+Govind Singh, Managing Director of Utkarsh Small Finance Bank, commented, "This represents a significant improvement, shifting from using an UPI app on a mobile phone to accessing an ATM, without the need for any physical cards.
+It epitomises next-generation banking solutions, delivering utmost convenience to our valued consumers.

 How ICCW Works